QuentinP-dev/ternarytree/README.md

 ## Contact

-If you find any bugs or issues using the code, feel free to send me an email at : quentinp.dev@gmail.com
+If you find any bugs or issues using this code, please feel free to send me an email at : quentinp.dev@gmail.com

 ## Licence